 So, in Shazam I could just get up and pee during the bad-guy scenes, and be burblingly present for what I really came for — the immense fun of young Billy Batson and his handicappable friend Freddy, figuring out how to be a superhero with little to no instruction.
 And their test recordings.
 And in finding a lair.
 A LAIR.
 (Preferably behind a waterfall, with seven bedrooms….hehehe.
 Where do I get one?
 There should be realtors doing this as a specialty.)

 I loved that Shazam actually takes place in the DCEU, a world where these champions exist, and Freddy spends his entire young life making a study of them.
 It all ties in.
-He’s a great ‘chair guy’, so to speak, and a crucial competent of Billy’s story.
+He’s a great ‘chair guy’, so to speak, and a crucial component of Billy’s story.
 Freddy’s foreground/background nods to the Justice League are everywhere if you pay attention, and that somehow makes the darkness of those other DC flicks less despondent.

 What did I want out of Shazam?

 Just this: a fun DC movie that would make me happy, take me away from real-life worries for a few hours, and hopefully infuse a sense of joy into a franchise I gave up on long ago.
 And I got what I needed — an origin story that may not be as clever and heartfelt as MCU’s Spider-Man: Homecoming, but offered a new young hero who needed to learn heroing.
-You know: Billy Batson could take a bus to Queens and hang out with Peter Parker over some delicious New York shawarma.
+You know: Billy Batson could take a bus to Queens and hang out with Peter Parker over some nice New York shwarma.
 I think those two young heroes would have a lot to commiserate on.

 I wrote elsewhere what the anagram SHAZAM stands for, so I won’t repeat it here.
 And while I’m not sure the big red guy (um, not Santa, although he does make a great “cameo” in this Christmasy movie) really showed off the Wisdom and Stamina gifts, that’s okay.
 THE KID IS 14.
 Give him some time to work it out.
 Billy even came up with a decent catchphrase by the end.